eea/eea.docker.pound/README.md

     $ cd eea.docker.pound

+### Run with Docker Compose
+Using Docker Compose variable is the quickest way to start a container and connect the available webapps through the 'links' parameter.
+Here is a basic example of a `docker-compose.yml` file using the `eeacms/pound` docker image:

+    webapp:
+        image: razvan3895/nodeserver

+    pound:
+        image: eeacms/pound:latest
+        links:
+            - webapp
+        ports:
+            - "80:80"
+        # env_file:
+        #    - pound.env

+The application can be scaled to use more server instances, with `docker-compose scale`:

+    $ docker-compose scale webapp=<number of instances> pound=1

 ### Run with backends specified as environment variable

     $ docker run --env BACKENDS="172.17.1.83:80 172.17.1.84:80" eeacms/pound:latest

-Using the `BACKENDS` variable is the quickest way to start a container.
 The servers are written as `server_ip:server_listening_port`, separated by spaces (and enclosed in quotes, to avoid issues).
 The contents of the variable are evaluated in a bash script that writes the Pound configuration file automatically.

 ### Use a custom configuration file mounted as a volume